victorgeluta77/FL-12/README.md

-It repository created for the programm " FRONT-END (JAVASCRIPT) Winter 2019-2020" The programm create EPAM University
+It repository created for the program " FRONT-END (JAVASCRIPT) Winter 2019-2020" The program create EPAM University.